jmaitrehenry/play-with-docker/README.md

 It's also necessary to manually load the IPVS kernel module because as swarms are created in `dind`, the daemon won't load it automatically.
 Run the following command for that purpose: `sudo lsmod xt_ipvs`

+Notes:
+* Docker for Mac not include docker 1.13 for now, you can build a new Docker environment with Docker Machine

 ## Installation